-Adjusted Technology Gross Margin increased slightly from 69% for the three months ended March 31, 2021 to 70% for the three months ended March 31, 2022.
+Adjusted Technology Gross Margin increased slightly from 69% for the six months ended June 30, 2021 to 70% for the six months ended June 30, 2022.
 This year-over-year performance was mainly driven by existing customers paying higher technology access fees from contractual, built-in escalators, without a commensurate increase in hosting costs, offset partially by headwinds due to the continued costs associated with transitioning a portion of our customer base to Azure hosted environments.

-We expect Adjusted Technology Gross Margin to fluctuate and potentially decline in the near term, primarily due to additional costs associated with the ongoing transition of a small number of customers from on-premise and our managed data centers to third-party hosted data centers with Microsoft Azure.
+We expect Adjusted Technology Gross Margin to fluctuate and potentially decline in the near term, primarily due to additional costs associated with the ongoing transition of a small number of customers from on-premise and our managed data centers to third-party hosted data centers with Microsoft Azure as well as a small subset of modular customers trimming their application spend.

-Adjusted Professional Services Gross Margin decreased from 31% for the three months ended March 31, 2021 to 29% for the three months ended March 31, 2022, due primarily to a change in the mix of professional services we provided and lower utilization rates.
+Adjusted Professional Services Gross Margin decreased from 33% for the six months ended June 30, 2021 to 28% for the six months ended June 30, 2022, due primarily to a change in the mix of professional services we provided and lower utilization rates.
 Our professional services are comprised of data and analytics services, domain expertise services, outsourcing services, and implementation services.
 The majority of our professional services revenue is generated from data and analytic services and domain expertise services, which are the highest gross margin professional services we provide.
 The delivery mix among all of our services in a given period can lead to fluctuations in our Adjusted Professional Services Gross Margin.

-We expect Adjusted Professional Services Gross Margin to fluctuate on a quarterly basis and potentially decline in the near term due to changes in the mix of services we provide and the amount of operational overhead required to deliver our services.
+We expect Adjusted Professional Services Gross Margin to fluctuate on a quarterly basis and potentially decline in the near term due to changes in the mix of services we provide, the amount of operational overhead required to deliver our services, and customers delaying or reducing services due to the uncertain and challenging macroeconomic environment.